renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/cache.md

 !!! warning "EXPERIMENTAL"
     This feature might change without preserving backwards compatibility.

-Trivy supports local filesystem and Redis as the cache backend.
+Vul supports local filesystem and Redis as the cache backend.
 This option is useful especially for client/server mode.

 Two options: